MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 map (`children` is the map, it will match "system" in this case), it will call the handler registered in the map for that name, In this case `YangElem`.

+The top-level children must set the namespace for all the elements.

 The `begin` call in `TopElemHandler` will create an item of the class `Data` that you can use to store data about the transaction as you